yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###LoginFailedEvent
+### LoginFailedEvent

-This event will be thrown when logging in to the social provider has failed.
+This event is triggered when logging into the social provider has failed.

 ``` java
 @Subscribe